Mkim0731/PhishGuard/README.md

   A documentation lead and risk analyzer, who has abilities to produce high-quality documentation with clear project descriptions.
 Up to two-line introduction (why serving a spec leader)
 ### Quality Assurance Leader: Minsu Kim
   Knowledgeable to realize unit tests, verify the correctness, and evaluate code to optimize the logic

+# 🔎 About PhishGuard
+PhishGuard is an AI-driven phishing email detection system designed to protect users from malicious cyber threats.
+By leveraging machine learning and NLP, it analyzes email text, metadata, and embedded links to detect phishing attempts in real-time.

+# 🚨 Why It Matters
+Phishing attacks are among the most common cybersecurity threats, often leading to fraud, identity theft, and data breaches.
+PhishGuard automates phishing detection, helping individuals and organizations stay protected against evolving email-based scams.

 # Project Idea:
 - A clear and concise description of the project.
 - Include a figure or diagram (e.g., flowchart, wireframe, or mockup) to visually represent the project idea.